smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOPercentageMaxBackgroundBandwidth-Description-Begin -->
 <!-- Description-Source-ADMX -->
 Specifies the maximum background download bandwidth that Delivery Optimization uses across all concurrent download activities as a percentage of available download bandwidth.

-The default value 0 (zero) means that Delivery Optimization dynamically adjusts to use the available bandwidth for background downloads.
 <!-- DOPercentageMaxBackgroundBandwidth-Description-End -->

 <!-- DOPercentageMaxBackgroundBandwidth-Editable-Begin -->